-The structure of city government in Texas is founded on the premise that each local community knows how to best run their own affairs.
-Consequently, Texas State Law (Article XI, Section 5) promotes local autonomy by providing that any city with a population of more than 5,000 may adopt a home rule charter.
+The structure of municipal government in Texas is founded on the premise that local communities know how to best run their own affairs.
+Consequently, Texas State Law (Article XI, Section 5) promotes local autonomy by providing that any City with a population of more than 5,000 may adopt a Home Rule Charter.

-Home rule cities look to the state constitution and statutes to determine what they are unable to do.
-If an action is not prohibited or preempted by the state, the home rule city can, as a rule, proceed with the action.
-Although charters bolster local power, they cannot conflict with the state's constitution or any statutes in place prior to the charter's adoption.
+Home Rule Cities look to the state Constitution and statutes to determine what they are unable to do.
+If an action is not prohibited or preempted by the state, a Home Rule City can, as a rule, proceed with the action.
+Although Charters bolster local power, they cannot conflict with the state's Constitution or any statutes in place prior to the Charter's adoption.

-The City of Kennedale drafted a home rule charter in 1997, and it was adopted by voters on January 17, 1998.
-This charter establishes a Council-Manager form of government, authorizing City Council to enact legislation, approve and adopt budgets, determine policies, and appoint a City Manager.
-The charter has since been amended once (Election: May 16, 2016).
+The City of Kennedale drafted a Home Rule Charter in 1997, which was adopted by voters on January 17, 1998.
+This Charter establishes a Council-Manager form of government, authorizing City Council to enact legislation, approve and adopt budgets, determine policies, and appoint a City Manager.

 What is a charter?

-A city's charter is the document that defines the organization, powers, functions and essential procedures of the city government.
-It is comparable to the U.S. Constitution.
-The charter is the most important legal document of any city.
+A City's charter is the document that defines the organization, powers, functions and essential procedures of the City government.
+It is comparable to the United States Constitution.
+The Charter is the most important legal document of any City.
 Other local laws are found in the Code of Ordinances.